Best Delta 8 Products for Depression Reviewed (July 2023)

 • Not a full-spectrum product

-If you’re new to vaping or simply prefer the convenience of disposable pens, I recommend Moonwlkr.
-Its disposable vapes contain about 1500 mg of delta-8 THC and have a low price tag.
+If you’re new to vaping or prefer the convenience of disposable pens, I like the one Purekana sells.
+It contains about 830 mg of delta-8 THC and comes in three cannabis-inspired flavors: berry gelato, blue dream, and watermelon skittles.

-How I Choose the Best Delta 8 Products
+How I Chose the Best Delta 8 Products

-You have to consider several factors to find safe, effective delta 8 products.
-Delta 8’s rapid rise in popularity means that many shady manufacturers are offering low-quality products to make a quick buck.
+You must consider several factors to find safe, effective delta 8 products.
+Delta 8’s rapid rise in popularity means that many shady manufacturers offer low-quality products to make a quick buck.

 Here are the criteria I used to find quality products: